2 years after ‘step up,’ Grammys step into another mess

 Portnow called his comments a “poor choice of words” and later said he chose not to seek an extension on his contract, which ended last year.

 The academy took the hit seriously and announced it was creating a task force to uncover unconscious biases and other barriers that impede women’s success in the music industry.
 That’s when Dugan was hired.

+The academy’s Board of Trustees includes 44 people and 35% are women.
+Eight of the 44 Trustees serve on the Executive Committee, which is 50% female and was the group that made the decision to put Dugan on administrative leave.

-And on Friday her lawyer fired back at the academy, even using the words “step up” to defend the just-ousted chief.
+But on Friday her lawyer fired back at the academy, even using the words “step up” to defend the just-ousted chief.

 “What has been reported is not nearly the story that needs to be told.
 When our ability to speak is not restrained by a 28-page contract and legal threats, we will expose what happens when you ‘step up’ at the Recording Academy, a public nonprofit,” Dugan’s attorney, Bryan Freedman, said in a statement.